tc39/proposal-record-tuple/README.md

 ## Prior work on immutable data structures in JavaScript

-Today, a few libraries implement similar concepts such as [Immutable.js](https://immutable-js.github.io/immutable-js/) or [Immer](https://github.com/mweststrate/immer).
+Today, userland libraries implement similar concepts, such as [Immutable.js](https://immutable-js.github.io/immutable-js/).
 Also [a previous proposal attempt](https://github.com/sebmarkbage/ecmascript-immutable-data-structures) has been done previously but abandoned because of the complexity of the proposal and lack of sufficient use cases.

 This new proposal is still inspired by this previous proposal but introduces some significant changes: Record and Tuples are now deeply immutable which can lead to simplifications across the board in the implementation, additionally we're trying to make sure existing mechanisms in the engines could support this feature with minimal work.

-Finally, using libraries to handle those types has multiple issues: we have multiple ways of doing the same thing that do not interoperate with each other, the syntax is not as expressive as it could be if it was integrated in the language and finally, it can be very challenging for a type system to pick up what the library is doing.
+This proposal also offers a few usability advantages compared to userland libraries:

+- Value types are easily introspectable in a debugger while library provided immutable types are often hard to inspect as you have to inspect through implementation details
+- Because library provided immutable types use different access idioms (method calls), additional branching is needed in order to write a generic library that consumes both immutable and JS objects
+- In large projects, the risk of mixing immutable and mutable data structures grows as the state tree grows as well.
+This can introduce hard-to-find bugs.
+- Conversion between regular JS objects and library provided immutable types can be expensive.

+[Immer](https://github.com/mweststrate/immer) is a notable approach to immutable data structures, and prescribes a pattern for manipulation through producers and reducers.
+It is not providing immutable data types however, as it generates frozen objects.
+This same pattern can be adapted to the value types of this proposal in addition to frozen objects.

+Finally, this proposal defines what deep equality means by limiting what a value type can be and can contain.
+Deep equality in JS has always been user defined and said definition of deep equality can vary significantly across libraries and domains.
+In the domain of value types (including `string` and `number`) this proposal adds a greater generalization of those concepts.

 # Examples